x22x22/qwen-code/docs/rfc/qwen-code-cli-output-format-stream-json-rfc_clear_en.md

 ```

 - Third parties can configure timeouts (e.g., 10 seconds) to detect CLI hangs and restart the process.
-- A future plan allows SDKs to customize heartbeat frequency.
+- The CLI responds with the same `result/heartbeat` shape and may proactively push keepalive events in the background.
+- `@third-party/anthropics/claude-agent-sdk-python` currently lacks a heartbeat implementation; the P1.1 rollout must define default intervals, timeout policy, and whether SDKs can customize the heartbeat cadence.

 ### Interrupt Example